Mandydoncel/Mandydoncel/README.md

 Olá! // Hello!

-Eu sou a Amanda Doncel!
-Muito prazer! // I'm Amanda Donce!
+Eu sou a Amanda!
+Muito prazer! // I'm Amanda!
 Nice to meet you!🤓

 - 🔭 I’m currently working on be a better Full Stack Development 👩🏻‍🎓